-XV.
 REPORTING REQUIREMENTS

-A. Officer to Submit Pursuit Report

-- 1. Upon the termination of a pursuit, whether the fleeing suspect was apprehended or not, one of the officers involved in the pursuit will submit a Pursuit After Action Report Form (NPD Form 55) That officer should be one who was directly involved in a major part in the pursuit, e.g., the primary pursuit officer for most or all of the pursuit. - 2.
+- A. Officer to Submit Pursuit Report - 1.
+Upon the termination of a pursuit, whether the fleeing suspect was apprehended or not, all of the officers involved in the pursuit will submit a Pursuit After Action Report Form (NPD Form 55). - 2.
 When a pursuit terminates so quickly that no watch or command staff officer could be contacted, the initiating officer will submit the Pursuit Report. - 3.
 The watch supervisor or command staff officer who supervised the pursuit will designate the officer responsible for submitting the report in all other cases. - 4.
-The officer designated to submit the Pursuit Report will do so in a timely manner.

-B. Narrative Summary Required
+The officer designated to submit the Pursuit Report will do so in a timely manner. - B. Narrative Summary Required